autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/03/README.md

 <br>

-* however this never worked, and i suspected it's because of a last bit in this contract, the `lastHash` check.
+* however this never worked, and i suspected it's because of a last bit in `CoinFlip`, the `lastHash` check.
-  - i originally thought it would require each new guess submission to occur after 12 seconds (the time it that takes for a new block to be minted in proof-of-stake):
+  - i originally thought it would require each new guess submission to occur after 12 seconds (the time it takes for a new proof-of-stake block to be minted):

 <br>